 OUR MAKERS – BOMA

-Entrusted to their daughter, Suzanne Vetillart, Boma now employs some 200 craftspeople, many of whom have worked with the family for decades.
+Boma employs some 200 craftspeople, many of whom have worked with the family-owned business for decades.
 Dedicated to fair and ethical employment, Boma pays its workers Thailand’s living wage as the very minimum.
 Beyond this, its long-term career opportunities support individuals to become highly skilled, in addition to offering varied wellness initiatives, maternity leave and education scholarships.
 Emphasising traditional techniques and processes, particularly the ancient craft of lost wax casting, individual pieces are worked on by over 21 artisans, each a master of their handicraft.

-Owning their supply chain allows Boma to repair, reuse and recycle materials, while being transparent about their sustainability achievements and goals.
-As members of The American Sustainable Business Council, The Sustainable Fashion Alliance and The Forbes Business Council, Boma prioritises the use of recycled silver, is working to make its factory exclusively reliant on solar energy in 2021 and is aiding communities in Southeast Asia to plant forests of mangroves, which absorb CO2 at exponential rates.
+Owning their full supply chain allows Boma to repair, reuse and recycle materials, while being transparent about their sustainability achievements and goals.
+As members of The American Sustainable Business Council, The Sustainable Fashion Alliance and The Forbes Business Council, Boma prioritises the use of recycled silver, is working to make its factory exclusively reliant on solar energy by the end of 2022 and is aiding communities in Southeast Asia to plant forests of mangroves, which absorb CO2 at exponential rates.

 As a Social Purpose corporation, Boma emphasises such environmental, as well as social goals in balance with the interests of its shareholders.
 In addition to its Boma Girl Fund, which supports initiatives geared towards the families and communities of their employees, in 2020 it launched a grant program for black jewellery designers.
-Counting Dévé’s founder, Estelle among its mentors, the initiative offers valuable guidance and resources for independent jewellery designers of colour, which it aims to offer to 10 grantees in 2021.
+Counting Dévé’s founder, Estelle among its mentors, the initiative offers valuable guidance and resources for independent jewellery designers of colour.

 OUR MAKERS – D&M